Crested Butte Restaurant Owner Feeds Community in Response to COVID-19

 To help keep the community of Crested Butte, Colo., afloat during COVID-19 until tourist dollars could return, one restaurant owner and entrepreneur devised a plan to feed those in need.

-In these challenging times, our cooperative principle of Commitment to Community has greater meaning than ever before.
+In these challenging times, our cooperative principle of Concern for Community has greater meaning than ever before.
 Across our cooperative family, amazing work is being done by businesses, organizations, and individuals to support our communities in this time of need.
 As part of this series, we highlight those outstanding people who have gone above and beyond.
 One of those stories is that of Crested Butte restaurant owner, Kyleena Falzone, and her response to the COVID-19 crisis.

 Gunnison County Electric Association serves the town of Crested Butte, nestled high in the Rocky Mountains of Colorado.
 As the town prepared for its busiest time of the year, thousands of would-be spring breakers arrived just as ski resorts closed and all dine-in services at bars and restaurants were ordered shut.
 Crested Butte was now faced with a huge unknown: How were they to overcome a global pandemic and stay afloat until the summer tourist dollars could return?